Helping Your Child Navigate Testing Days

 Standardized tests are one tool in the teaching toolbox.
 Testing students allows us to get a snapshot of how well they are learning and how well teachers are reaching kids.
 In high school, these tests give colleges an indication of how well a student learns and retains information.

 While these tests are important, they are not a total indication of your child’s abilities.
 The best way you can prepare your child for a testing day is:

 - Make sure they get at least 8 hours of good sleep the night before.

-- Make sure they get a good balanced breakfast with protein, fruits and grains.
+- Make sure they get a healthy, balanced breakfast with protein, fruits, and grains.

 - Send a water bottle and snack (if your teacher allows).

 - Give your child positive thoughts and words of encouragement.

 For information about grading and assessments in BSD, please use the links.